What Are RFID Tags? How They Work, Benefits, and Top Uses

 Passive RFID tags are the least expensive option (as little as $0.10), but they're also less powerful.
 These tags have no power source or battery of their own, so they don't constantly emit a signal.
 Instead, when you use an RFID reader, a passive RFID tag draws energy from the waves emitted by the scanner.

-Because passive RFID tags rely on the scanner’s power, they have a smaller signal range, meaning you can usually only read the tag from a few feet away.
-Their low cost and lightweight design make passive RFID tags popular among retailers and businesses that must process large inventories.
+Because passive tags rely on the scanner’s power, they have a smaller signal range, meaning you can usually only read the tag from a few feet away.
+Their low cost and lightweight design make passive tags popular among retailers and businesses that must process large inventories.

 2. Active RFID Tags

 That internal power source and the fact that active RFID tags typically operate at a higher wave frequency give them a much greater signal range.
 Some active RFID tags can be read from more than 150 meters away, making them useful for real-time location tracking in a production facility.
-Active RFID tags are also commonly used for identifying vehicles to collect toll fees.
-The drawback is that an active RFID tag is significantly more expensive than a passive one, and it needs to be replaced when the battery dies.

 3. Semi-Passive RFID Tags